t1/junit-5-structure-demo/README.md

 Most real world tests share only part of the setup with other tests.
 You can extract the common setup and simply add the specific setup in each test.
-I often use objects with all fields set up with reasonable dummy values, and only modify those relevant for each test, e.g. setting one field to `null` to test the outcome.
+I often use objects with all fields set up with reasonable dummy values, and only modify those relevant for each test, e.g. setting one field to `null` to test that specific outcome.
-Just make sure to express that additional setup step in the name of the test, or you may overlook it.
+Just make sure to express any additional setup steps in the name of the test, or you may overlook it.

 When things get more complex, it's probably better to nest several layers of `Given...` classes, even when they have only one test, just to make all setup steps visible in one place, the class names, and not some in the class names and some in the method names.

+When you start extracting you setups like this, you will find that it gets easier to concentrate on one thing at a time: within one test setup, it's easier to see if you have covered all requirements in this context;
+and when you look at the setup classes, it's easier to see if you have all variations of the setup covered.

 ## Extracting `when...`

+The next step gets a little bit more involved and there are some forces to balance.
+If it's too difficult to grasp now, you can also simply start by just extracting `Given...` classes as described above.
+When you're fluent with that pattern and feel the need for more, you can return here and continue to learn.

 You may have noticed that the four classes not only all have the same three test method names (except for the tests that catch exceptions), these three also call exactly the same `when...` methods; they only differ in the checks performed.